 The University of Maryland School of Pharmacy offers an ASHP-accredited two-year PGY1/PGY2 Residency in Pharmacotherapy.

-PGY1 Pharmacotherapy: PGY1 pharmacy residency programs build on Doctor of Pharmacy (Pharm.D.) education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, eligible for board certification, and eligible for postgraduate year two (PGY2) pharmacy residency training.
+The PGY1 pharmacy residency program builds upon the Doctor of Pharmacy (Pharm.D.) education to develop clinical pharmacists with expertise in comprehensive medication management.
+Graduates are prepared to provide medication-related care for patients with a wide range of conditions.
+They are eligible for board certification and for postgraduate year two (PGY2) pharmacy residency training.

 Video Overview: The Pharmacotherapy Residency Program